Skip to main content

 Monitors policy versions, tracks employee acknowledgments, and assembles compliance evidence packages on demand.
 Sends renewal alerts before deadlines.
 Generates audit-ready binders for SOC 2, HIPAA, and state licensing requirements.

-Most regulated businesses don't have a compliance problem — they have a documentation problem.
+Most regulated businesses don't have a compliance problem.
+They have a documentation problem.
 The policies exist.
 The training happened.
-The auditor attestations got signed somewhere.
-But when an audit notice lands, the next four weeks become a full-time scavenger hunt: who has the current version of that SOP, when did it last get reviewed, where are the training acknowledgments for the three employees who turned over last year, and which vendor contracts are still waiting on BAAs.
+The attestations got signed somewhere.
+But when an audit notice lands, the next four weeks turn into a full-time scavenger hunt.
+Who has the current version of that SOP.
+When did it last get reviewed.
+Where are the training acknowledgments for the three employees who turned over last year.
+Which vendor contracts are still waiting on BAAs.

 The Compliance Binder build changes that shape.
-We pull from the systems you already use — your document storage, your HR platform, your policy management tools — and assemble a living, framework-mapped binder that reflects the actual state of your program, not the state it was in when someone last updated a spreadsheet.
-Each regulatory framework (HIPAA, NIST 800-171, SOC 2, CLIA, Joint Commission, Title 31, and others) maps to a control library, and the build continuously checks whether the evidence behind each control is current, signed, and gap-free.
+We pull from the systems you already use (your document storage, your HR platform, your policy management tools) and assemble a living, framework-mapped binder that reflects the actual state of your program, not the state it was in when someone last touched a spreadsheet.
+Each regulatory framework (HIPAA, security controls, SOC 2, CLIA, Joint Commission, Title 31, and others) maps to a control library, and the build continuously checks whether the evidence behind each control is current, signed, and gap-free.

 Golden Horizons scopes the build to your specific regulatory framework and existing system stack.
-Custom control libraries are supported for organizations with frameworks that don't fit a named standard.
+Custom control libraries are supported for organizations whose frameworks don't fit a named standard.

 Use cases